*This post may contain affiliate links. Please see my disclosure for more details!*

 When the lemon cookies have been baked, you simply leave them to cool and make the easiest lemon icing you can imagine… Icing sugar and lemon juice.
 If you want it slightly less tart, you can use part water and part lemon juice, or skip the lemon juice altogether and just have lemon in the biscuit.

-I decided to sprinkle my baked cookies with a little lemon zest for a bit of decoration and because I love it – but this is optional as always.
+I decided to sprinkle my baked cookies with a little lemon zest mainly because I love it.
+But like always, this part is totally optional.
 I just like things to look pretty, okay?!
-But either way – I hope you guys love this recipe.
-ENJOY!
-Jane x

 Glazed Lemon Cookies!